digitalservicebund/ris-norms/README.md

 lefthook install
 ```

-Finally, there are some environment variables that need to be set locally.
-As a starting point, copy the `frontend/.env.local.example` file, and rename it to `.env.local`.
-Learn more about environment variables [here](./frontend/README.md).

 ## Learn more

 You will find more information about each module in the respective folders.
-If you're getting started, the READMEs of the [backend](./backend/README.md) and [frontend](./frontend/README.md) will be the most relevant resources.
+If you're getting started, the README of the [backend](./backend/README.md) will be the most relevant resource.

 ## License checking

 When installing dependencies, make sure they are licensed under one of the [allowed licenses](./allowed-licenses.json).
-This will be checked in the pipeline for both frontend and backend dependencies.
+This will be checked in the pipeline for the backend dependencies.
 The pipeline will fail if licenses not included in the list are used by any dependency.

 ## Contributing